catseye/Falderal/doc/Theory_of_Operation.markdown

 The next _n_ lines contain the actual text generated.
 (If _n_ = 0, there will be no such lines.)
 Immediately following this group will be either another group, or the end-of-file.

+The second and third lines in a group contain natural numbers; they may contain arbitrary text after the final digit of the natural number, which is ignored.
+(This is to simplify their generation from shell scripts, where `wc -l` is used to produce the number of lines of output text, and where `wc` also outputs the filename.)